-7. Apple launched the iPhone in January 2007.
+11. One of the most important moments in Apple company history was when Apple launched the iPhone in January 2007.

 The iPhone has changed a lot of things in the way we use mobile phones.
 For instance, before it came out, full websites couldn’t run on mobile phones.
 However, this wasn’t an overnight change.
 The first iPhone had a much slower internet than the one we have today.

-That is because they ran on “EDGE”, or 2G wireless.
+That is because they ran on “EDGE,” or 2G wireless.
 With no App Store on the original iPhone, there was no Instagram or any other features we can enjoy today.

-8. Apple watch was first released in 2015.
+12. The Apple watch was first released in 2015.

 Since then, Apple has released one watch each year.
 Every new product is more advanced than the previous one.
-In the beginning, there were three versions—the “everyman edition”, the Sport version, and the Apple Watch Edition.
+In the beginning, there were three versions—the “everyman edition,” the Sport version, and the Apple Watch Edition.

-10. When was Steve Jobs fired from Apple?
+14. When was Steve Jobs fired from Apple?
 Steve Jobs was fired from Apple in 1985.